stAGEing

 about me

-Janet is a trained TimeSlips facilitator who has used this method with elders with dementia for over ten years.
-She works part-time as a drama therapist at a Sydney aged care facility, employing TimeSlips, Beautiful Questions and other modalities.
-She completed the Wicking Dementia Centre Understanding Dementia MOOC in 2023 and recently took part in the Diploma of Neuro-Dramatic Play training.
-Janet is convinced that we all must play more, regardless of age.
+I am a trained TimeSlips facilitator and have used this method with elders with dementia for over ten years.
+I work part-time as a drama therapist at a Sydney aged care facility, employing TimeSlips, Beautiful Questions and other modalities.
+I completed the Wicking Dementia Centre Understanding Dementia MOOC in 2023 and the Diploma of Neuro-Dramatic Play training with Professor Sue Jennings, UK.
+I am convinced that we all must play more, regardless of age.
 ‘Play’ and ‘storytelling’ are well-known diversions from life's difficulties.
 Theatre is now recognised as being able to assist people living with dementia by supporting their emotional, social and cognitive wellbeing.

-Janet is also a trained actor (Uta Hagen, New York), having worked for many years in theatre, film and television, as well as having conducted drama, dance and improvisation groups for young offenders and women with drug and alcohol issues in refuges around Sydney, including Women’s Place and Detour House, both of which she helped set up.
+I am also a trained actor (Uta Hagen, New York), having worked for many years in theatre, film and television, as well as having conducted drama, dance and improvisation groups for young offenders and women with drug and alcohol issues in refuges around Sydney, including Women’s Place and Detour House, both of which I helped set up.